hyperledger-archives/indy-sdk/docs/getting-started/index.rst

     helpful resources, and up-to-date information:
     `Hyperledger Wiki-Indy <https://wiki.hyperledger.org/display/indy>`_

-  * The next page contains an extended tutorial introduces Indy, explains how the whole ecosystem works, and how the functions in the SDK can be used to construct rich clients.
+  * The next page contains an extended tutorial that introduces Indy, explains how the whole ecosystem works, and how the functions in the SDK can be used to construct rich clients.